 The Qatar Campus is following the University’s Principles and Priorities for Return to Campus Working.
 This places the health, safety and well-being of students, staff and visitors to the campus at the centre of the decisions that are being made about return.
 We are committed to providing a safe campus, a caring community, a nurturing environment, blended learning and a student experience.

 Physical distancing measures and enhanced hygiene procedures will be in place to help protect our Qatar community.
 Sanitiser will be provided at entrances to buildings and key locations.
 There will also be additional cleaning schedules particularly of communal areas and touch points.

 Our students, staff and community are our main priority.
-We’re adapting our teaching spaces, libraries, student spaces and cafes in line with physical distancing guidelines, so you can still enjoy campus life and the sense of community that is part of being a member of the Aberdeen Family.
+We are continuing to adapt our teaching spaces, libraries and student spaces in line with physical distancing guidelines, so that when students return they can still enjoy campus life and the sense of community that is part of being a member of the Aberdeen Family.
 Importantly, we are adopting a blended learning approach.
-What this means is that your lectures will be online with your tutorial and seminars being reduced in size to allow for physical distancing requirements.
-See the Academic Session 2020-21 page.
+What this means is that your lectures will be online (pre-recorded) with your tutorial and seminars being reduced in size to allow for physical distancing requirements.

 2: I'm at the Qatar campus and If I need to stay at home next semester for health, travel or other reasons, do I have to contact someone specifically?